mcold/ChaineR/README.md

 ## Dependencies
-Program work under Python 2.7 (not executable version)
+The program works under Python 2.7 (not executable version)